|

 default to displaying this view.

-- Display changes introduced in the specified commit, or between two
+- Display changes introduced in the specified commit, between two repository

 - Display navigable tree reflecting the repository state as at the specified